 There is a risk that agreements and derivatives techniques are terminated due, for instance, to bankruptcy, illegality, change in tax or accounting laws.
 In such circumstances, a sub-fund may be required to cover any losses incurred.
 Furthermore, certain transactions are entered into on the basis of complex legal documents.
 Such documents may be difficult to enforce or may be the subject to a dispute as to interpretation in certain circumstances.
 Whilst the rights and obligations of the parties to a legal document may be governed by Luxembourg law, in certain circumstances (insolvency proceedings) other legal systems may take priority which may affect the enforceability of existing transactions.
-The use of derivatives may also expose a sub-fund to the risk of loss resulting from changing laws or from the unexpected application of a law or regulation, or because a court declares a contract not legally enforceable.
+The use of derivatives may also expose a sub-fund to the rights a contract not legally enforceable.